GOP Files Complaint Against Steve Bullock for Ethics Violations

-The Montana GOP filed an ethics complaint against Democrat Gov. Steve Bullock, charging that he might have violated the Hatch Act and state ethics laws by putting military service members in his two new campaign ads.
+The Montana GOP filed an ethics complaint against Democrat Gov. Steve Bullock, charging that he might have violated state ethics laws and used taxpayer dollars for his Senate campaign by putting military service members in his two new campaign ads.

 Bullock, who is running for Senate against Sen. Steve Daines (R-MT), released two campaign ads recently that feature four military service members.